curiosinauts/platformctl/README.md

 ![](/assets/vscode_provisioning.png)

 # Homelab network topology
+All of the servers are virtualized.
+They are all running in a single workstation.
 ![](/assets/curiosityworks_network_topology.svg)

-# Hardware requirement
+# Hardware
-I am running the following workstation
+I think I have spent about $900.
+Some of the hardware parts were bought before the pandemic so it might cost a bit more now.
 - AMD Ryzen5 2600
 - 64 gigs of ram
 - 512 gigs SSD